-9 To adjust the air flow rate in the high flame stage, loose the RA nut and screw VRA as to get the desired air flow rate: moving the rod TR towards the air damper shaft, the air damper opens and consequently the air flow rate increases, moving it far from the shaft the air damper closes and the air flow rate decreases.
+- 8 Drive the burner to high flame stage (please refer to the LMVx documentation attached to this manual). - To adjust the air flow rate in the high flame stage, loose the RA nut and screw VRA as to get the desired air flow rate: moving the rod TR towards the air damper shaft, the air damper opens and consequently the air flow rate increases, moving it far from the shaft the air damper closes and the air flow rate decreases.

-Note: once the procedure is performed, be sure that the blocking nut RA is fasten.
+Note: once the procedure is perfored, be sure that the blocking nut RA is fasten.
 Do not change the position of the air damper rods.